Murder of Jane Britton: Ada Bean homicide

 On February 6, less than a month after Britton was found dead, another woman, with past connections to Harvard, was found slain in her Cambridge residence under similar circumstances.
-Ada Bean, 50, a former research secretary at the university, was found raped and beaten to death in her Linnaean Avenue apartment, close to the Radcliffe campus and 1 mi north of Britton's University Road building.
+Ada Bean, 50, a former research secretary at the university, was found raped and beaten to death in her Linnaean Street apartment, close to the Radcliffe campus and 1 mi north of Britton's University Road building.

 Bean's body also was found on her bed, face down, her nightclothes pulled over her head, covered by blankets.
 She, too, was found by someone who had noticed her absence, in her case her employer since she had failed to show up for work, who entered the apartment with the assistance of the building's janitor.
 Police believed she, like Britton, had been killed in her sleep (however, her building had the outside locks and functional indoor locks that Britton's did not).

 The similarity of the two killings led to speculation that the same assailant was involved.
 By that time, Albert DeSalvo had confessed to the murder of Samans, as well as the other 12 victims of the Boston Strangler earlier in the decade.
 He was sentenced to life in prison for other offenses since he could not be prosecuted for the murders.
 As he was already in a mental hospital, he could not have also killed Britton and Bean.
 But DeSalvo's confession had been the only evidence linking him to most of the Strangler murders, and there had been speculation that there was more than one killer responsible for those killings—a second killer who might have resumed his activities with Britton and Bean.
 Police would not say whether the two murders were linked to each other, or to any others.